timm/tested/docs/onStats.md

 ```

 Rank them smallest to largest 1 to 10 (and tied numbers get the average rank).
-- So for N numbers, first and last number gets 1...N (if no ties for first and last place)
+- Prundence check: for N numbers, first and last number gets 1...N (if no ties for first and last place)

 ```
 RX1' :         4.5, 6, 7.5, 9, 10       sum = R1 = 37